 According to the MassMutual survey, more than a quarter (27 percent) of affluent respondents said they were aware that they should be doing more to save for their future, but can’t right now because they are still struggling to get by.
 That jibes with data from the Bureau of Economic Analysis, which found that the personal savings rate as a percentage of disposable income is trending lower nationally, falling to 3.4 percent in 2017, its lowest level in 10 years.1

 Automating your savings by making direct deposits to your 401(k) or IRA can help promote retirement security, said Beaver.
-Other advisors recommend using future bonuses or salary increases to fund financial goals.
+Other financial professionals recommend using future bonuses or salary increases to fund financial goals.

 Credit card debt down, student loans up